abpframework/abp/docs/en/Modules/Docs.md

 Docs module packages are hosted on NuGet.
 There are 4 packages that needs be to installed to your application.
 Each package has to be installed to the relevant project.

+It is recommended to use the ABP CLI to install the module, open the CMD window in the solution file (`.sln`) directory, and run the following command:

+`abp add-module Volo.Docs`

+Or you can also manually install nuget package to each project:

-Install [Volo.Docs.Domain](https://www.nuget.org/packages/Volo.Docs.Domain/) nuget package to `Acme.MyProject.Domain` project.
+* Install [Volo.Docs.Domain](https://www.nuget.org/packages/Volo.Docs.Domain/) nuget package to `Acme.MyProject.Domain` project.

   `Install-Package Volo.Docs.Domain`

-Install [Volo.Docs.EntityFrameworkCore](https://www.nuget.org/packages/Volo.Docs.EntityFrameworkCore/) nuget package to `Acme.MyProject.EntityFrameworkCore` project.
+* Install [Volo.Docs.EntityFrameworkCore](https://www.nuget.org/packages/Volo.Docs.EntityFrameworkCore/) nuget package to `Acme.MyProject.EntityFrameworkCore` project.

   `Install-Package Volo.Docs.EntityFrameworkCore`

-Install [Volo.Docs.Application](https://www.nuget.org/packages/Volo.Docs.Application/) nuget package to `Acme.MyProject.Application` project.
+* Install [Volo.Docs.Application](https://www.nuget.org/packages/Volo.Docs.Application/) nuget package to `Acme.MyProject.Application` project.

   `Install-Package Volo.Docs.Application`

-Install [Volo.Docs.Web](https://www.nuget.org/packages/Volo.Docs.Domain/) nuget package to `Acme.MyProject.Web` project.
+* Install [Volo.Docs.Web](https://www.nuget.org/packages/Volo.Docs.Domain/) nuget package to `Acme.MyProject.Web` project.

   `Install-Package Volo.Docs.Web`

 ### 3- Adding Module Dependencies